ehabsmh/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 7:  Moves a file from place to another.
 Script 8:  Deletes the file betty.
 Script 9:  Deletes a directory.
+Script 10: Changes the working directory to the previous one